 - Sunburn, recent wounds or scars, or hives

 Do note that derma rolling is not the same as dry needling or acupuncture.
-Derma rolling is used for skin rejuvenation while dry needling or acupuncture are alternative medicine therapies that are used to treat a number of medical conditions.
+Derma rolling is used for skin rejuvenation while dry needling or acupuncture are alternative medicine therapies that are used to treat several medical conditions.

 How to choose the right size needles for your home derma roller